Lindsey-LSY/IC.github.io/README.md

 the residual shortcut provides the quantization robustness the plain topology lacks, so at INT8 the deployed residual+Focal model outperforms the plain CNN by ~6 pt.

-## Note on the deployed-row value (important for cross-checking)
-The JSON lists **0.8314** for the Residual+Focal INT8 (this comparison re-runs the QAT→INT8 flow in a common harness for all three configs).
-The manuscript's table reports the **deployment** value **0.8331**, from the exact deployed parameters in `2_model_weights/int8_params_CF9_f144_pcin.npz`.
-The two differ only by run-to-run QAT rounding (≈0.2 pt); both are correct, and the paper uses 0.8331 consistently with the board test and Table 5.
-The Plain (0.7691) and Residual+CE (0.8409) values are the harness runs and appear as-is in the table.